-The implications of the 5, or maybe 10, year period waiting for a durable solution – even if within a frame where autonomy is granted and capacities are recognized – is not really discussed in ‘Refuge’.
+The implications of the 5, or maybe 10, year period waiting for a durable solution – even if within a frame where autonomy is granted and capacities are recognised – is not really discussed in ‘Refuge’.
 For an 8 year old who left Afghanistan with his parents 10 years ago, and who is 18 years old today, it’s not so clear perhaps where return should be to.
 For, we are talking about individuals, many of them young boys and girls born outside of their parents’ country of birth.

 Unfortunately, the taken for granted assumption, that return will happen for most, lingers in ‘Refuge’, despite acknowledgment of protracted refugee situations globally.
-It remains unclear how exactly governments which are now local havens or those further afield would be incentivized to provide local integration and resettlement opportunities at the necessary scale and pace, to allow for a “5 years in limbo” line to be drawn.
+It remains unclear how exactly governments which are now local havens or those further afield would be incentivised to provide local integration and resettlement opportunities at the necessary scale and pace, to allow for a “5 years in limbo” line to be drawn.
 Rather ‘Refuge’ conveys a pervasive logic of keeping people where they are, before being able to put them back where they belong.
 This does not resonate too well with the book’s overarching ideas of autonomy and recognition of capacities, one of which surely is that of adaptation.